Discount Spay and Neuter

 Please help all of us combat the millions of pet deaths each year that are a needless tragedy by spaying or neutering your pet, and you can be an important part of the solution.
 If you have a pet that you aren’t breeding and he or she hasn’t been spayed or neutered yet, please contact us today to schedule a consultation with one of our veterinarians and be sure to let your family and friends know that they should do the same.

 For more information about spaying and neutering, and to find out more about our discount offers on spay and neuter procedures, please call us and one of our receptionists will be happy to speak with you.

-You may also schedule an appointment with one of our veterinarians for a spay or neuter consultation anytime during regular business hours.
+You may also ask them to schedule an appointment for you with one of our veterinarians for a spay or neuter consultation anytime during regular business hours.

 MORE VETERINARY SERVICES

 - ANNUAL WELLNESS EXAMS